kermitt2/pdfalto/Readme.md

 > ./install_deps.sh

+The script will download and build the dependencies unders `libs/` and the additional language support packages for xpdf under `languages/`.

-See [compiling dependencies procedures](Dependencies_INSTALL.md) for further details.
+If necessary, see [compiling dependencies procedures](Dependencies_INSTALL.md) for further details.

 ##### Known issues ([issue 41](https://github.com/kermitt2/pdfalto/issues/41)) might occur whille building, in this case you'll need to compile the dependencies before building pdflato.